-- Resolution No. 59 in 2012 on clarifications and amendments on the rules and regulations on continuing professional education and accreditation of CPAs in public accountancy and accounting education; and - c.
-Resolution No. 668 in 2012 on guidelines in implementing section 7, paragraph (j), (l) and section 16 of the Republic Act no. 8981, called "PRC Modernization Act of 2000", and the Pertinent Provisions of the Professional Regulatory Laws, the General Agreement on Trade in Services and other International Agreements on the Practice of Foreign Professionals in the Philippines.
+- a.
+Resolution No. 59 in 2012 on clarifications and amendments on the rules and regulations on continuing professional education and accreditation of CPAs in public accountancy and accounting education; and - b.
+Resolution No. 668 in 2012 on guidelines in implementing section 7, paragraph (J), (L) and section 16 of the Republic Act no. 8981, called "PRC modernization Act of 2000", and the pertinent provisions of the professional regulatory laws, the general agreement on trade in services and other international agreements on the practice of foreign professionals in the Philippines.

-A Resolution No. 2013-774 (Series 2013) Revised Guidelines on the Continuing Professional Development (CPD) Program for all registered and licence professionals (with Annexes) was approved on 25 July 2013 to provide more detail information and approach on the continuing professional development program for all registered and licensed professionals such as accreditation process of CPD program and for CPD provider.
+A resolution was approved on 25 July 2013 to provide more detail information and approach on the continuing professional development program for all registered and licensed professionals such as accreditation process of CPD program and for CPD provider.

 Under the law, PRC has formed a Board known as The Professional Regulatory Board of Accountancy (Board).
-Further, under the law, the Board shall be composed of a Chairman and six (6) members to be appointed by the President of the Philippines from a list of three (3) recommendees for each position and ranked by the Commission from a list of five (5) nominees for each position submitted by the accredited national professional organization of certified public accountants.
+Under the law, the Board shall be composed of a Chairman and six (6) members to be appointed by the President of the Philippines from a list of three (3) recommendees for each position and ranked by the Commission from a list of five (5) nominees for each position submitted by the accredited national professional organization of certified public accountant.
 The Board shall elect a vice-chairman from among each member for a term of one (1) year.